Camera, lighting and sound guide for recording a school concert in Teams or Zoom

 Lighting

-• Use natural light not artificial light.
+• Use natural light whenever possible, rather than artificial light.

 Camera